lime-j/lime-j/README.md

 ### Hi there, I'm Mingjia Li! 👋

 I am a 3rd-year PhD candidate at the School of Software in Tianjin University, supervised by Prof. Xiaojie Guo.
 I received my BEng in Computer Science and BSc in Computational Mathematics at Hebei University of Technology in 2021.
+Currently, I work as a research intern at Canva AI Research for training large-scale text-to-image model.
 My research primarily revolves around low-level vision tasks (image generation, restoration, and enhancement).
 I am also passionate about designing hardware-aware, efficient model architectures.
 You can always reach me at [mingjiali@tju.edu.cn](mailto:mingjiali@tju.edu.cn).

 ---